 - Wider Dynamic Range – because they offer greater control over volume and attack.

 - Electric Lead Guitar – because they allow for more speed and accuracy during fast solos.

 - Heavy Distorted Sounds – because they offer more clarity and separation between notes.

-If it’s made from a HARDER material…
+With thinner picks made from a harder material…

-What you’ll find is that the added stiffness offers performance characteristics resembling that of thicker picks.
+You’ll find is that the added stiffness offers performance characteristics resembling that of thicker picks.